• Skip to primary navigation

 2 - Canned Pumpkin

-Canned pumpkin is a highly versatile ingredient and an excellent addition to any pantry.
+Canned pumpkin is a highly flexible ingredient and an excellent addition to any pantry.

 Pumpkin puree has a thick texture that makes it perfect for creating creamy soups and dips, but it also works well as an ingredient in baked goods like muffins and bread.